rails/rails/guides/source/active_record_querying.md

 end
 ```

-Using a class method is the preferred way to accept arguments for scopes.
 These methods will still be accessible on the association objects:

 ```ruby
 category.articles.created_before(time)